Posaconazole (Intravenous route)

 Uses of This Medicine:

-Posaconazole injection is used to prevent certain fungus (yeast) infections in patients who have a weakened immune system (eg, hematopoietic stem cell transplant or HSCT recipients, or patients with blood cancers).
+Posaconazole injection is used to prevent certain fungus (yeast) infections (eg, invasive Aspergillus or Candida infections) in patients who have a weakened immune system (eg, hematopoietic stem cell transplant or HSCT recipients, or patients with blood cancers).

 This medicine is to be given only by or under the direct supervision of a doctor.